 Free radicals result from natural bodily processes and environmental stresses.
 The body can eliminate many of them, but dietary antioxidants help remove them, too.
 High levels of free radicals can cause oxidative stress, resulting in damage to cells.
 This can lead to various diseases and health problems.

 A 2016 review notes that one antioxidant in vitamin E, alpha-tocopherol, may play a role in reducing the risk of cancer.
 However, more studies are needed to confirm this as findings have been contradictory overall.

 Find out which other foods are a good source of vitamin E.

 5) Almonds and blood sugar

-There is some evidence that almonds may help keep blood sugar under control.
+There is some evidence that almonds may help manage blood sugar levels.

 6) Almonds help manage weight